 Milky Way © LuxTonnerre

-Beautifully positioned in the Pacific Ocean about 500 miles (804km) east of the Philippines, the exquisite islands and atolls of Palau's crystalline waters are dotted with underwater caverns and natural reefs.
-Boasting more than 700 species of corals and 1,500 species of fish, Palau has earned the reputation of an underwater wonder of the world - attracting around 50,000 visitors a year to its scuba diving paradise.
+Beautifully positioned in the Pacific Ocean, about 500 miles (804km) east of the Philippines, the exquisite islands of Palau are honeycombed with underwater caverns and natural reefs.
+Boasting more than 700 species of corals and 1,500 species of fish, Palau has earned its reputation as an underwater wonder of the world, attracting around 50,000 visitors a year to its scuba diving paradise.
+The main appeal of the country for travellers is undoubtedly the underwater world and Palau has been fondly dubbed 'The Underwater Serengeti'; in fact, the country is virtually unknown outside of diving circles, despite being almost as pristine above the surface as below.

-For those looking for relaxing and exotic holiday Palau offers sugary white beaches, turquoise waters, warm, sunny days and a plethora of activities from swimming, game fishing, kayaking, dolphin watching, snorkelling, and sailing.
-A slice of heaven awaits those who decide on a visit to Palau.
+For those looking for a relaxing and exotic holiday Palau offers sugary white beaches, turquoise waters, sunny weather and a plethora of activities including swimming, game fishing, kayaking, dolphin watching, snorkelling, and sailing.
+A slice of heaven awaits those who decide on a visit to Palau, which has just enough amenities to comfortably host tourists without compromising the natural beauty and island atmosphere.

 Become our Palau Travel Expert